BINSR … referred to as the “bin-zer”

 Step 1 – Buyer notice to Seller

-With the day of “Acceptance”, which is the date of the last signature on the last-signed document in the Purchase Agreement documents, being day-zero, the buyer has ten days within which to deliver the BINSR to the seller, or possibly some other number of days as written into Section 6a of the Purchase-Contract
+With the day of “Acceptance”, which is the date of the last signature on the last-signed document in the Purchase Agreement documents, being day-zero, the buyer has ten days within which to deliver the BINSR to the seller, or possibly some other number of days as written into Section 6a of the Purchase Contract.

-Buyer Notice – Ok, Cancel, Fix-it
+Buyer Notice – Accept, Cancel, Fix-it

 The decision of the buyer regarding the condition of the property is contained in the BINSR section “Buyer elects as follows:“.
-If the box for “Premises Accepted” is checked, all physical inspection provisions of the contract are done.

-If the box “Premises Rejected” is checked, the transaction is done … cancelled … caput.
+If “Premises Rejected” is checked, the transaction is done … cancelled … caput.
 In the open section below, the buyer lists the “Items Disapproved:” … which need NOT be truly significant, except to the buyer … BUT … there must be a list of items disapproved, else the buyer could lose his/her earnest money deposit.

-When the third box is checked, “Buyer elects to provide Seller an opportunity to correct …” which occurs by far the most, this is where the complications begin.
 In the open section of the BINSR just below this option, the buyer lists the items to be repaired, replaced, or otherwise changed from the current condition … this is the “fix-it” list.
-Buyer signs for these demands on page 2 of the of the BINSR just above Waiver.

-If the open space on pages 1 and 2 of the BINSR is not big enough for the fix-it list, a “BINSR Addendum” can be referenced here for which there would be no limit to the length of the list.
+If the open space on pages 1 and 2 of the BINSR is not big enough for the fix-it list, a “BINSR Addendum” can be referenced to here for which there would be no limit to the length of the list.

 Licensed Contractor Specification – NOT Valid

 Very commonly, buyer agents include words similar to the following for disapproved items … “… work to be preformed by a licensed contractor.”
 The Purchase Contract specifies otherwise.
 Section 6j(2)(b) specifies ” … complete any repairs in a workmanlike manner …”.
 AZ law requires the work be perform by a licensed contractor only if cost of repair of the item is more than $1,000.
 For such items, the seller’s agent can respond … “Repairs will be completed consistent with PC section 6j(2)(b) and Arizona law.”
+If the buyer subsequently cancels citing only this as the exception, he/she is likely to lose the earnest deposit.

 Step 2 – Seller Response – OK to All, No to All, Yes and No

-Yes … cancel the transaction!
 Until the BINSR process is successfully completed, the transaction is very much “out on a limb”.

 For the majority of transactions, neither the buyer nor the seller want the transaction cancelled over “fixable” condition issues.
-Even so, commonly, the buyer will list many, oftentimes all (very irritating where several very minor issues are included), of the inspection report items to be corrected, fully expecting the seller to say “No!” to some.
+Even so, commonly, the buyer will list many, oftentimes all (very irritating where several very minor issues are included) of the inspection report items to be corrected, fully expecting the seller to say “No!” to some.

 The seller may not be able to correct the item(s) for some reason, or may not want to take the time for the correction(s) prior to the scheduled closing, or may feel that “as-is” the property is worth the contract price and no “fix-it” is justified.

-If the seller delivers a BINSR and one or more of the seller’s responses is not acceptable to the buyer, the only solution, other than to cancel the transaction, is a price reduction.
-Remember … there are no “overs” … the buyer can’t change the fix-it list and the seller can’t change the response.
+Solution B: When one or more of the submitted seller’s responses is not acceptable to the buyer, the only solution, other than to cancel the transaction, is a price reduction.
 The buyer’s agent would commence this negotiation.

 Cancel

-Buyer may Waiver Inspections – Rare
+Buyer Waiver of Inspections – Extremely Rare

-Very rarely, a buyer may choose to not perform any inspections or submit any sort of “fix-it” list by signing under “BUYER’S WAIVER OF INSPECTIONS” at the top of page 2 of the BINSR, leaving all items on page 1 blank, and delivering that BINSR to the seller.
+Very rarely, a buyer may choose to not perform any inspections or submit any sort of “fix-it” list by signing under “BUYER’S WAIVER OF INSPECTIONS” at the bottom of page 2 of the BINSR, leaving all items on page 1 blank, and delivering that BINSR to the seller.
 This entirely circumvents the inspection process.

 SPDS (“spuds”) Connection to BINSR & Inspection